 The tax-free way to saveAlready have an ISA?

-You can also save the way you want – either as a lump sum, as a standing order or simply pay in whenever you choose to.
+- Save your way - either in a lump sum, by standing order or simply pay in when you want to

-The interest rate on your savings is variable, which means the rate can go up as well as down.
+- The interest rate is variable, so it can go up as well as down

-Interest is calculated daily and paid into your account annually on the first business day in April.
+Interest is calculated daily and paid into your account annually on the first business day in April and at account closure

 Fixed Rate ISA

 If you have a minimum deposit of £1,000, and you’re happy to leave your money untouched for a while, a Fixed Rate ISA might be better for you.

 This type of cash ISA offers a fixed rate of interest for either one or two years.

 The longer the term you choose, the higher the interest rate will be.

 Application deadline 18th September 2017 – this is a limited offer and may be withdrawn at any time